tmantena1/Horiseon-Landing-Page/README.md

 ## Changes Made

-* A descriptive tile was given to the webpage.
+* A descriptive title was given to the webpage.
 * HTML elements were replaced with appropriate semantic elements.
-* Descriptive comments were added to the HTML and CSS files.
+* Descriptive comments were added to the HTML and CSS file.
-* Certain CSS classes were combined to remove unecessary redundancies.
+* Certain CSS classes were combined to remove unnecessary redundancies.
-* Alt text was added to images to improve accessibility
+* Alt text was added to images to improve accessibility.

 ## Image of Webpage